abdishakurali/garaad/src/types/diagramatics.md

 int.draw();
 int.locator_initial_draw();
 Label
 Label allows you to display a value.
-You can set the value of the label using int.set(varname : string, value : any).
+Adiga can set the value of the label using int.set(varname : string, value : any).
 𝐴 = 0.28274
 Interactive.label ( variable_name  :  string , value  :  any , display_format_func?  :  formatFunction )
 int.draw_function = (inp) => {